porterjamesj/website/content/blog/wedding-videobooth.md

        values.
     3. For each color, check if it's total value falls within the hard-coded typical range for the green bulb.
-    4. If each colors is within it's typical range, identify this blob as the green bulb.
+    4. If all three colors are within those typical ranges, identify this blob as the green bulb.

 We also had to filter based on shape to avoid choosing other objects that were just being illuminated by the bulbs (faces, curtains, etc.),